Stephenson Blake: Successor corporation

-Stephenson & Blake is now a company which specializes in High Frequency Welding brass electrodes and CNC machining for all types of brass welding/cutting dies and has a huge collection of samples and products which are machined to order.
+Stephenson & Blake is now a company which specializes in toolmaking, parts manufacturer, and CNC machining.

-Their in-house machining/engineering department make tooling for any kind of plastic welding, and because of the CNC machining department, can make extraordinary dies which are impossible to make out of tooling rule.
+Their in-house machining/engineering department make tooling for any kind of plastic welding, and because of the CNC machining department, can make dies which are impossible to make out of tooling rule.

 In December 2007, Stephenson & Blake acquired Nu-Gauge engineering, who are a major manufacturer to the glass gauge industry in the United Kingdom.
 Nu-Gauge engineering has been merged to within Stephenson & Blake, and will make any type of gauge to order with extremely tight tolerances.

 In December 2009, Stephenson & Blake acquired the steel rule tooling business from DR Tooling Ltd; They now design and manufacture steel cutting tools alongside their High Frequency Welding tools.

 In 2010 Stephenson & Blake acquired the Brass Welding/High Frequency Welding rule business from Caslon.
 Stephenson & Blake now manufacture the whole of Caslon's High Frequency Welding Rule range alongside their own inventory.